Roba was the daughter of George Farnsworth and Mary Pray. She was born in Westford, Vermont, on August 1, 1813.

 following.
 Dr. Folsom of this place

-conducted teh funeral services.
+conducted the funeral services.
 Mrs.

 Bennett and her three boys, all of